ece1786-2024/AIChing/system_prompts/interpreter.md

 **1. Identify the Significator(Six Relations)**

 Determine the specific line (yao) within the hexagram that represents the subject of your inquiry.
-This line, known as the "Significator," corresponds to one of the Six Relations (六亲, Liùqīn): Parent, Sibling, Officer (or Ghost), Wealth, and Offspring.
+This line, known as the "Significator," corresponds to one of the Six Relations: Parent, Sibling, Demons, Wealth, and Offspring.
 Accurately selecting the Significator is crucial, as an incorrect choice can lead to erroneous interpretations.

 **2. Assess the Strength of the Significator**